 Covid has affected my mental health and it's frightening

-Since the beginning of lockdown I have adjusted to being in the house.
-However the effect on my mental health has been affected greatly.
-I started to watch the daily updates watching the numbers go up and down and up again.
 The thought of leaving the house with the numbers that high filled me with dread.
 My support worker helped me greatly, collecting prescriptions, getting any food shopping that did not come with the weekly delivery, and anything else that required going out.

 As the government started to ease lockdown a feeling of dread came over me.
 Whilst the government told the vulnerable to carry on shielding, people around me started to do normal things.
 I think that made it worse.
 Until now many of my friends had been in the same situation as me.
 For the first time ever I actually felt normal as we were doing things together over zoom and I wasn’t left out because they were holding the event at a location that was inaccessible to me.
 Instead we hosted littleV’s isolation Eurovision Song Contest and it was the best feeling in the world, but as the world started to get back to normal and could see loved ones again I was once again left out.
 The one sat in the cold watching everyone get on with their liv es.